AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-checklist.md

 Following this document must be considered part of your acceptance criteria when implementing the REST API V2 and must be used as a checklist to ensure that all necessary steps have been taken to obtain a successful integration.

+>[!TIP]
+>
+> For AI-assisted development, see our [AI Rules](rest-api-v2-ai-rules.md) which transforms these requirements into structured rules for AI coding assistants.

 ## Mandatory Requirements {#mandatory-requirements}

 ### 1. Registration Phase {#mandatory-requirements-registration-phase}